 On December 17, 2021, the Company entered into a senior unsecured revolving credit facility ("Credit Facility") with a lender.
 The Credit Facility has a maximum borrowing capacity of \$20,000,000 and a term of three years.
 The amount outstanding under the Credit Facility bears interest at a rate of either: 1) the Base Rate (as defined in the Credit Facility) plus the Applicable Rate (as defined in the Credit Facility) or 2) the BSBY Rate (as defined in the Credit Facility) plus the Applicable Rate (as defined in the Credit Facility).
-There were no amounts borrowed under the Credit Facility in 2021, and no amounts outstanding under the Credit Facility at December 31, 2021.
+In February 2022, the Company entered into an operating lease agreement for office space located in Boston, Massachusetts.
+Per the lease agreement, the Company provided a security deposit in the form of a letter of credit in the amount of approximately \$3,500,000 upon signing.
+As a result, the available drawdown amount of the Credit Facility at December 31, 2022 was \$16,500,000.
+There were no amounts outstanding under the Credit Facility at December 31, 2022.